Training structure

 2h

-During this course, students will apply the skills acquired during the "Project Management" course to a concrete case, a project to be carried out in groups of 3 to 5 students on behalf of a professional structure (private or public companies, cooperatives, liberal professions, associations, public establishments (universities and research organizations in particular), local authorities, etc.).
+During this course, students will put into practice the skills acquired in the "project management" course on a concrete case study, a project to be carried out in groups of 3 to 5 students on behalf of a professional organization (private or public companies, cooperatives, liberal professions, associations, public institutions (universities and research organizations in particular), local authorities, etc.).

-The project takes place over a 4-month period, during which the students work part-time, on a rhythm of ½ day a week (Friday mornings).
+The project runs over a period of four months, during which students work on it part-time, at a rate of half a day per week (Friday mornings).

-The project is designed to enable students to put their knowledge and skills to good use outside the university environment, by responding to the specific needs of a professional organization.
-The project prepares the student to respond to a specific need, acting as an engineering and design service provider in anticipation of their next professional appointment, i.e. their end-of-study internship or first job.
-It's an enriching experience that can be added to a student's CV, sometimes leading to an internship or even a job.
+The project should enable students to showcase their knowledge and skills outside the university setting by responding to the specific needs of a professional organization.
+This project prepares students to respond to a specific need and act as engineering and design service providers in anticipation of their upcoming professional commitments, i.e., their end-of-study internship and first job.
+The experience is enriching, valuable on a resume, and sometimes leads to an internship or even a job.

-The projects on offer are diverse and varied: scientific and regulatory watch, state of the art, validation of methods and protocols, data collection and analysis, feasibility studies for creation and innovation, support in the preparation phase of responses to calls for tenders or calls for projects, diagnosis and recommendations, drafting of advisory or training documents, design and implementation of educational and/or teaching activities, design of communication documents, assistance with the organization of events, etc.
+The proposed projects are diverse and varied: scientific and regulatory monitoring, state-of-the-art reviews, validation of methods and protocols, data collection and analysis, feasibility studies for creation and innovation, support during the preparation phase for responding to calls for tenders or calls for projects, diagnosis and recommendations, drafting of advisory or training documents, design and production of educational and/or instructional activities, design of communication documents, assistance with event organization, etc.

-How it works: The UE coordinators and each pathway coordinator look for and propose topics that will be open to all students from all pathways (mixed groups are possible if the topic lends itself to it, as do the profiles).
-Students apply, and the UE coordinator selects the applications and proposes a group structure, which is then rapidly validated by the UE coordinator.
-The course leaders propose one or more tutors for each proposed project.
+How it works: EU managers and each course manager research and propose topics that will be open to all students across all courses (mixed groups are possible if the topic and profiles are suitable).
+Students apply, and the EU manager selects the applications and proposes a group structure, which is quickly approved by the EU manager.
+Program managers propose one or more academic tutors for each proposed project.

 Conservation biology